Anthony Blunt: Depictions in popular culture

 A Question of Attribution is a play written by Alan Bennett about Blunt, covering the weeks before his public exposure as a spy, and his relationship with Queen Elizabeth II.
 After a successful run in London's West End, it was made into a television play directed by John Schlesinger and starring James Fox, Prunella Scales and Geoffrey Palmer.
 It was aired on the BBC in 1991.
 This play was seen as a companion to Bennett's 1983 television play about Guy Burgess, An Englishman Abroad.

-Blunt: The Fourth Man is a 1985 television film starring Ian Richardson, Anthony Hopkins, Michael Williams, and Rosie Kerslake, covering the events of 1951 when Guy Burgess and Donald Maclean went missing.
+Blunt: The Fourth Man is a 1985 television film starring Ian Richardson as Blunt, Anthony Hopkins as Burgess, Michael Williams as Goronwy Rees, and Rosie Kerslake as Margie Rees, covering the events of 1951 when Guy Burgess and Donald Maclean went missing.

 The Untouchable, a 1997 novel by John Banville, is a roman à clef based largely on the life and character of Anthony Blunt; the novel's protagonist, Victor Maskell, is a loosely disguised Blunt.

 "I. M. Anthony Blunt" is a poem by Gavin Ewart, cleverly attempting a humane corrective to the hysteria over Blunt's fall from grace.
-Published in Gavin Ewart, Selected Poems 1933–1993, Hutchenson, 1996 (reprinted Faber and Faber, 2011).
+Published in Gavin Ewart, Selected Poems 1933–1993, Hutchinson, 1996 (reprinted Faber and Faber, 2011).

 A Friendship of Convenience: Being a Discourse on Poussin's "Landscape With a Man Killed by a Snake", is a 1997 novel by Rufus Gunn set in 1956 in which Blunt, then Surveyor of the Queen's Pictures, encounters Joseph Losey, the film director fleeing McCarthyism.

 Blunt was portrayed by Samuel West in Cambridge Spies, a 2003 four-part BBC television drama concerning the lives of the Cambridge Four from 1934 to the defection of Guy Burgess and Donald Maclean to the Soviet Union.
 West reprised the role in The Crown (2019), in "Olding", the first episode of the third season.
 At the end of the episode, a series of on-screen titles simply say, "Anthony Blunt was offered complete immunity from prosecution.
 He continued as Surveyor of the Queen's Pictures until his retirement in 1972.
 The Queen never spoke of him again."
 No mention is made of the Queen stripping him of his knighthood or his removal as an Honorary Fellow of Trinity College.

 Liberation Square, Gareth Rubin's alternative history of the UK, published in 2019, makes Blunt First Party Secretary of a 1950s Britain divided by US and Russian forces.

-Blunt is portrayed by Nicholas Rowe in the 2022 ITVX miniseries A Spy Among Friends; an espionage drama based on Ben Macintyre's book of the same name.
+Blunt is portrayed by Nicholas Rowe in the 2022 ITVX miniseries A Spy Among Friends, an espionage drama based on Ben Macintyre's book of the same name.

+The Endless Game featured a character based on Blunt.
+Anthony Quayle played Herbert Glanville, an art critic dubbed the Fifth Man of a Cambridge spy ring who made a deal to get immunity from prosecution.